andysprague44/pollution-free-india/README.md

 # Pollution Free India

-This project aims to create a platform for promoting pollution-free initiatives in India.
+This project aims to create a platform for promoting pollution-free initiatives in India via generation of personalized emails.

 ## Prerequisites
 - Node.js (version 14 or higher)